Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Customer Support Representative at Katie Co.”

-How to check up on someone via text or direct message
+How to write a message to check on someone

-Since we’ve already covered the phrases you might use to check in on someone you work with, all that’s left to do is point out some basic texting etiquette.
-Namely:
+Since we’ve already discussed what to say when checking in on someone, all that’s left to do is point out some basic texting etiquette.
+Namely, if you want to know how to write a message to check on someone:

-• Give the recipient time to respond, but don’t hesitate to send another message in case they forget to get back to you (or tell them to set a reminder on your message).
+- Give the recipient time to respond, but don’t hesitate to send another message in case they forget to get back to you, and

 Examples of a check-in text you might send to someone you work with